 Moderna Inc (NASDAQ:MRNA) stunned the markets in the spring after developing a candidate in only 63 days.

 The candidate entered the final stage of trials on 30,000 volunteers in the US in July and expects to complete enrollment in September.
+While the trial is expected to end in October 2022, the formulation could be rolled out for emergency use by end of this year if it gets positive interim results in November.

 The biotech, which has never commercialised a vaccine, has produced enough doses for the trials and remains on track to deliver 500mln and potentially up to 1bn jabs per year, beginning in 2021.